 The First Hill Improvement Association commissioned these films to help tell the some of the stories of the people who call this community home.
 First Hill: Second to None debuted at FHIA's annual Valentine's Day Party.

 The First Hill Improvement Association is dedicated to building community and increasing safety through a robust calendar of community events for all to enjoy.
 In 2016, our summer event series included a neighborhood dog show, an outdoor reading party, a guided tour of University Street tree canopy, a pop-up petting zoo, an outdoor movie night, and an outdoor bingo night.
-You can read the full report from that series here, and stay in touch to learn about upcoming events in First Hill!
+You can read the full reports from the summr event series below!